knpuniversity/rest/knpu/plan.md

 ### Project

-CodeBattles: You create a "character" (programmer), then battle "projects".
+CodeBattles: You create a *programmer*, then battle *projects*.
-You'll be able to "drink caffeine" to increase your energy and "study" to increase your experience.
-Then you can battle more "projects".
+You'll be able to do things (e.g. drink caffeine) to increase your *energy* and do things (e.g. "study") to increase your *experience*.
+Then you can battle more *projects*.

 **Resources**: